Part of our day-trips from London series.

-Better yet, the city just got a spectacular new museum based around an old courthouse, and free to explore.
+Better yet, the city now boasts a spectacular museum based around an old courthouse, which is free to explore.
 What better excuse to head out to nearest Hertfordshire to spend a day in the historic town.

 It's called St Albans Museum + Gallery and it's a triumph (with caveats, which we shall come to).
-The old courthouse building in the central market has undergone a complete makeover.
+The old courthouse building in the central market underwent a complete makeover a few years back.
 Explore at your leisure, following your nose and finding a new surprise round every corner.